-&lt;sup>1 In accordance with Local Rule 100.10.1(b) of the Local Rules of Practice for the United States District Court for the District of Hawaii, the minor Plaintiffs and their respective next friends are identified by their initials only.
+1 In accordance with Local Rule 100.10.1(b) of the Local Rules of Practice for the United States District Court for the District of Hawaii, the minor Plaintiffs and their respective next friends are identified by their initials only.
 In accordance with Local Rule 100.10.2(b), Plaintiffs are filing simultaneously herewith a reference list under seal that identifies the parties' full identities and will serve the same upon Defendants.

-A.B., by her parents and next friends, C.B. and D.B., and T.T., by her parents and next friends, K.T. and S.T. (collectively, "Plaintiffs"), by and through their attorneys, for this complaint, allege and aver as follows:
+A.B. and A.M.B., by their parents and next friends, C.B. and D.B., T.T., by her parents and next friends, K.T. and S.T., and A.P., by her parents and next friends, C.P. and M.P. (collectively, "Plaintiffs"), by and through their attorneys, for this complaint, allege and aver as follows: